aapksss/psxjin/README.md

 <h1>How the emulator works:</h1>

-- Put a BIOS in BIOS directory (recommended: scph1000.bin for NTSC-J games, scph1001.bin for NTSC games, and scph1002.bin for PAL games) [optional]
+- Put a BIOS in BIOS directory (recommended: SCPH**00.bin or SCPH**03.bin for NTSC-J games, SCPH**01.bin for NTSC-U games, and SCPH**02.bin for PAL games, whereas the SCPH1001.bin is the one recommended for NTSC-U games by TASVideos)
 - Open the emulator
 - Select "Open CD"" and pick a valid file type